-If the CPF is not requested abroad, it can be obtained in Brazil at Receita Federal (once you have a proof of address, you can arrange your CPF).
-You will get a paper with your fiscal number.
-You will need this for other formalities.
-You will need to bring your passport, proof of address, and birth certificate [and maybe other documents].
+If the CPF is not requested abroad, it can be obtained in Brazil after you filled out a form and present the documents at Receita Federal Office or by e-mail.
+You will need to bring your passport, visa, and birth certificate [and maybe other documents that will be in the request protocol].
 The nearest Receita Federal headquarter to the Federal University of ABC is located in Santo André, at José Caballero Avenue, 35 - Downtown, Santo André - SP, Zip code 09040-902.
-The citizens' service hours are from 9:00 to 13:00.
+The citizens' service hours are from 9am to 1pm.

-This can be done in one afternoon, so if you go to the Receita Federal of Santo André, you could use the rest of the day to explore the city center or the university library (the university has electronic gates, through which you cannot go unless you have an appointment, or if you can acquire some temporary pass), which is not too far away.
+This can be done in one afternoon, so if you go to the Receita Federal of Santo André, you could use the rest of the day to explore the city center or the public library inside the city hall.
 Central Park is also a nice option, it has a science museum on the side.